timlegrand/StandaLock/README.md

 Why standalone?
 ---------------
   5. It turns out that every slidelock found on the web is based on a client-server model implying various handshakes that end with the retrieval of PI from the server.
 But what if you cannot ask the server?
 What if the server cannot run PHP or Python?
 Today many websites are static-pages servers (Harp, Jekyll, etc.) as for GitHub.io.
 In these cases such slidelocks won't work.
-  6. Spambots can read Javascipt.
+  6. Spambots can read JavaScript.
 So writing

      ```javascript
      my_email = "personal@example.com";
      document.getElementById('my_contact_div').innerHTML = '<p>' + my_email + '</p>';
      ```
      will not work either since the spambot can clearly read the line `my_email = "personal@example.com";`.
-  7. Embedding encrypted PI and decrypting it with Javascript at render time is useless since the rendered web page read by spambots will contain clear PI.
+  7. Embedding encrypted PI and decrypting it with JavaScript at render time is useless since the rendered web page read by spambots will contain clear PI.
   8. So solution is to decrypt and render PI only if visitor is human, that is, if he manually unlocked the slide lock via GUI.

-This solution is in pure **client-side** Javascript, so no server implementation or communication is required:
+This solution is in pure **client-side** JavaScript, so no server implementation or communication is required:
 * runs on static websites such as Jekyll servers,
 * still runs if you loose network connection on your mobile,
 * don't wait for the server to respond, get unlocked information instantly!